 Here is everything you’ll need to make this yummy caramel apple bark.
 Check down below the complete recipe card with amounts and full recipe instructions.

-- Chocolate Chips: Milk chocolate is my favorite so it’s what I used here, but if you love dark chocolate, that would taste great as well.
+• Chocolate Chips: Semi-Sweet chocolate chips or milk chocolate chips work great, but if you love dark chocolate that would taste great as well.

 How To Make Caramel Apple Bark